v2sCollections/Constellation/README.md

 - Reduced the distance at which NPCs will talk to you.
 - Reduced the distance at which NPCs will stare at you.
 - Increased the travel distance of the horizontal boost.
+- Increased the healing of all food items by x5
+- Increased the duration of food, drink, and chem items by x2
 - You can now "Hold To Equip" for food, books, and ingredients.
 - You can now tweak how fast you can climb on ladders and other objects (mantle) to your preference.
 - You can now Tactical Sprint similar to Call of Duty.
-- You can now disable aim assist on controller.
+- You can now disable aim assist on a controller.

 ![](https://s11.gifyu.com/images/SgFMA.jpg)